-File Juicer Review
+File Juicer full review

 File Juicer extracts files that are embedded in other documents.
 It will read just about any file format byte by byte, looking for audio, text, image, HTML, and archive formats.
 It exports the results to a folder of your choice.
 So far, so functional.
 It’s only when you begin to think about possible applications that File Juicer gets interesting.